VCurry20/pands-project/README.md

 In choosing between these modules it is best to consider the desired output, Matplotlib excels in more basic plotting – the traditional bars, pies, and scatterplots.
 Seaborn offers an accessible option for data visualisation.
 [19]

-## Analysis

 ### Dataset
-We can use python to review this dataset using the built in functions and modules.
+We can use Python to review this dataset using the built in functions and modules.
 I will outline some of these functions below and have included the output text files with this projecct.

 The Data set was downloaded from [Kaggle](https://www.kaggle.com/uciml/iris) and can be found widely online.
 I have stored this information in a CSV file titled [kaggleIrisSet](https://github.com/VCurry20/pands-project/blob/main/kaggleIrisSet.csv).
+The Dataset can be found in various formats and should include a total 150 seets / rows of iris measurements.

-Further it is included in a list of datasets that can be imported directly.
-To complete this process this is an example of the code required:
+It is also included in a list of datasets that can be imported directly into Python.
+To complete this process the following code is required:

 ``` python
 from sklearn.datasets import load_iris